 Amsterdam and luxury don’t usually go together.
 But I completely disagree – I have been to Amsterdam a good 5 times before, always for business, and the city always left me wishing I stayed for longer.

-Last year, thanks to Sabine de Witte, I enjoyed an amazing weekend in Amsterdam – lux all around, great hotels (I loved the Pulitzer, a hotel I have stayed at many times and has character and a lot of Dutch quirkiness and the Sofitel Legend The Grand, which is possibly in my top 5 of hotels ever), design shops, architecture and amazing people.
+Last year, thanks to Sabine de Witte, I enjoyed an amazing weekend in Amsterdam – lux all around, great hotels (I loved the Pulitzer, a hotel I have stayed at many times and has character and a lot of Dutch quirkiness and the Sofitel Legend The Grand, which is possibly in my top 10 of hotels ever), design shops, architecture and amazing people.
 I wanted another Amsterdam fix again… so I got the girls together, and we headed back.
 Because there was lots to do and see… and enjoy!
+So here is my guide to the perfect Amsterdam city break.

 I checked in before the girls (who were travelling from Paris), and simply enjoyed the views from the rooms – turned out they were all connected so we had a lot of space to play!).
-Before I knew it, Lauren from Where in the world is Lola, Mary Anne from Jetset Extra and Ashley from The Lazy Travelers had arrived and it was time to hit the town.
+Before I knew it, Lauren, Mary Anne and Ashley had arrived and it was time to hit the town.
 We were on a hotel hopping mission – the girls weren’t familiar with the city and I wanted to make sure they saw some of Amsterdam’s finest spots – because you are spoiled for choice.
 Oh well, someone had to do it!

 Our first stop?
 The incredible Sofitel The Grand, which used to be the City Hall and well, it isn’t anymore.
 Besides being a fab hotel, it is also the home of Bridges, one of the best restaurants in town.
 With a very cool bar, where we *had* to start our evening.. with a cocktail, of course.